 Liverpool have turned in a stellar performance to dispatch the Tigers in a home game victory that saw them open up on attack and confirm their position as title contenders this season.

 The Red’s blistering early season form has only one glaring road bump, the 2-0 loss to Burnley, however it has also included many impressive results against top-flight teams, several of those away.
 In three of the toughest away fixtures, Liverpool have gained seven points from three matches against Spurs, Arsenal, and Chelsea.

-Oren Shabat Laurent is a passionate Liverpool fan and a businessman.
-He has been involved with sports from a young age, and nowadays sponsors football and basketball, and trains in boxing on a daily basis.
+Oren Shabat Laurent is a passionate Liverpool fan and a cryptocurrency entrepreneur.
+He has been involved with sports from a young age, and sponsored football and basketball.